 Neil Armstrong stands alongside X-15 -1

-Does this person need any formal introduction?
-I guess not.
-He is arguably the most famous astronauts, especially to kids who someday wants to become an astronaut.
-Born in 1930, in Wapakoneta, Ohio, Armstrong graduated from Purdue University and became a member of the National Advisory Committee for Aeronautics before becoming an astronaut.
+Neil Armstrong is arguably the most famous astronaut in the world and an inspiration to aspiring youngsters who dream of becoming an astronaut one day.
+Born in 1930 in Wapakoneta, Ohio, Armstrong graduated from Purdue University and became a member of the National Advisory Committee for Aeronautics before becoming an astronaut.

 1. Yuri Gagarin

-As the first man to space, no list of famous astronauts would be complete without the Soviet/ Russian born cosmonaut Yuri Gagarin.
-In 1955, he was drafted into the Soviet Air Force and then landed to the Soviet Space Program due to his excellent flying record.
-He was soon selected for a special group known as the Sochi Six, from which the country would choose its first cosmonaut.
+No list of famous astronauts is complete without the Soviet cosmonaut Yuri Gagarin, the first man in space.
+In 1955, Yuri was drafted as a fighter pilot in the Soviet Air Force and was selected to the Soviet Space program due to his superior flying record.
+He was then shortlisted for a special group of astronauts known as the Sochi Six (Soviet’s equivalent of Mercury Seven).

-On April 12th, 1961, with the entry of Vostok 1 into the outer space, Gagarin became the first ever human to do so.
-After his successful return, Gagarin instantly became an instant hero and was awarded with various honors.
+On April 12th, 1961, with the entry of Vostok 1 into outer space, Gagarin became the first-ever human to reach space.
+After his triumphant return, Gagarin instantly became a national hero and was awarded various honors.
 Gagarin tragically died in 1968 during a fatal routine exercise.
-The detailed report of the crash was declassified in 2013, which stated that he died due to an error on the part of another pilot.
+A detailed report of the crash was declassified in 2013, which stated that he died due to another pilot’s error.